ServiceRadar Introduction

 - Agent-Gateway - Edge ingress for agent and collector traffic

-- Core Service (core-elx) - Control plane for DIRE, ingestion, APIs, and alerts
+- Core Service (core-elx) - Control plane for ingestion, APIs, and alerts

 - Web UI (web-ng) - Phoenix LiveView dashboard with SRQL embedded via Rustler/NIF